-This document is a public draft.
+This document is a review draft.
 Readers are invited to submit comments to the Taxonomy Architecture Guidance Task Force.

 A taxonomy component can be assigned multiple labels of different types and in different languages.
 At a technical level, each type of label is differentiated by a label role.
 XBRL label roles are used to assign a specific meaning to a label.
 The XBRL specification provides a default label type known as the "Standard Label".
 This is used as the default label for the component.

-The target audience for this guidance on labels roles is taxonomy architects and taxonomy authors.
+The target audience for this guidance on label roles is taxonomy architects and taxonomy authors.